 Even if the end goal isn’t to play gigs, or even if you only jam with one other musician, it will help you immensely.

-Do you have any particular goals or resolutions you want to achieve in 2022?
+Do you have any particular goals or resolutions you want to achieve this year?
 Leave a comment below and let us know!